 Going solar is an exciting investment when you consider the financial benefits and environmental impact you’ll have.
 But when the time comes to switch to clean energy, you might ask yourself: Should I buy or lease solar panels?

 At Namasté Solar, we believe the long-term benefits of owning your system far outweigh leasing solar panels, even if the latter option looks like a simpler solution at first.
 For example, those who lease do not have to worry about putting down a down payment, or be the ones to handle insuring their system and maintenance.

 Let's look at the reasons why owning your system will put you further financially ahead than leasing would.

 Missing Out on the Federal Tax Credit

-For the remainder of 2020, there is a 26% federal tax credit available to those who invest in solar panel systems.
-In 2021, the tax credit will drop down to 22%; then in 2022, it will decline to zero for residential systems.
+Through 2022, there is a 26% federal tax credit available to those who invest in solar panel systems.
+In 2023, the tax credit will drop down to 22%; then in 2024, it will decline to zero for residential systems.
 With the 26% tax credit available, there is an average savings of $5,700 on residential solar systems, assuming an average size of 7kW.

 When you lease solar panels, you miss out on the tax credit because it instead goes to the leasing company.
 However, if you own your own solar panels, you will be the one to reap the financial benefits of the tax credit.